 After Skylight Replacement

-Don’t Cut Corners On The Installation:
+Don’t Cut Corners On Installation or Skylight Maintenance:

 Skylights that are not properly installed can cause a whole host of issues.
 If proper waterproofing materials and installation techniques are not used, the seal between your roofing system and the skylight could be compromised, causing expensive damage to your structure.
 When it comes to skylights, an ounce of prevention is worth a pound of cure.
 Be mindful of these items during installation to ensure that your skylight performs as intended: